lumeland/blog/posts/lume-3.md

 ### New page properties

-The `page.content`, which returns the content of the page, can be a string or a `Uint8Array`, depending on how this page has been loaded.
-For example, HTML, CSS or JS pages have the content as string but images or other binary files are loaded as `Uint8Array`.
+The `page.content` variable containing the content of the page can be a string or a `Uint8Array`, depending on how this page has been loaded.
+For example, HTML, CSS or JS pages have the content as a string, but images or other binary files are loaded as `Uint8Array`.

 To process these files in Lume 2 you have to check the content type: